 Helen and I recently upgraded from an American Express Gold card, to an American Express Platinum card.
 With this came a complimentary Priority Pass that provides us with access to hundreds of airport lounges around the world for free.
 I’ve been wanting a priority pass for some time now but struggled to justify the cost.
 However, with the benefits of upgrading to the platinum card from American Express, we found it to be worth it – for this year at least.

 Which means we’re going to be doing A LOT of airport lounge reviews from different airports around the world.
 Airport lounges are in our opinion at least great value for money if you’re flying long haul or enjoy an alcoholic drink or two as a way to kick off your travels.
 Access to an airport lounge usually retails between £15 and £25 depending on the lounge you visit and different lounges offer different facilities and services.

 In today’s review, we’re looking at Manchester Airport Escape Lounge T1.
 Escape Lounges are available in eight airports between the UK and the USA, three of which are located at Manchester Airport (one in each of the three terminals).
-In a previous post we’ve checked out Escape Lounge In Manchester Airport T2, and we were looking forward to seeing how the same company in the same airport, simply a different terminal might compare.
+In a previous post we’ve checked out Escape Lounge In Manchester Airport T2, and the Escape Lounge in T3 at Manchester Airport we were looking forward to seeing how the same company in the same airport, simply a different terminal might compare.

 Where To Find The Escape Lounge At Manchester Airport T1

 You’ll find the Escape Lounge at Manchester Airport T1 when you go through security, and then through the duty-free.
 Once you’ve made it out from the duty-free you’ll see signs above your head directing you to the ‘premier lounges’.

 You’ll need to proceed to the second floor and turn left, following the corridor round past the Aspire lounge.
 The Escape Lounge At Manchester Airport T1 will then be on your left-hand side.